 Note: If you prefer to see links for drivers in a table format, you can find that in Manage and deploy Surface driver and firmware updates.
 You'll find direct links to downloadable packages that contain driver and firmware updates for Surface devices.

-You'll also find a section about imaging for IT professionals, and info about diagnostics for troubleshooting.
+You'll also find a section about imaging for IT professionals.

 Prepare your Surface before updating